As a homeowner, a garbage disposal unit is likely one of the handiest appliances you?ll own.

 Per the myth, you can eliminate odours and clear out residue build-ups if you slice a lemon or put lemon juice in the garbage disposal appliance.

-Aside from that, this method is ineffective in clearing clogs and residue build-ups.
+In addition, this method is ineffective in clearing clogs and residue build-ups.
 Instead, the citric acid in the lemon will erode the internal components, damaging the machine more than cleaning it.

 Myth 5: Garbage Disposals Do Not Clog Easily